Boris Gulko: Life and career

 After moving to the U.S. he won the U.S. Chess Championship in 1994 and 1999.
 He is the only chess player ever to have held both the American and Soviet championship titles.
 Gulko also holds an amazing positive score against Garry Kasparov, with three victories, four draws, and only one defeat, in games played from 1978 to 2001 (according to ChessGames.com).
 In 1998, Gulko won clear first place at the U.S. Masters Chess Championship.

 Gulko was subject to anti-semitic discrimination 20 years later.
 He qualified to play at the 2004 World Chess Championship in Libya.
 The president of the Libyan Organizing Committee, dictator Gaddafi’s son, announced: "We did not and will not invite the Zionist enemies to this championship."
 Gulko and several other Jewish players withdrew from the tournament, and Gulko said in a letter to Kirsan Ilyumzhinov, the president of FIDE: "I implore you not to be the first president of FIDE to preside over the first world chess championship from which Jews are excluded.
 Our magnificent and noble game does not deserve such a disgrace."

 Gulko played for Soviet Union in the Chess Olympiad of 1978 and for the United States in the Chess Olympiads of 1988–2004.
-He is still playing chess, although he does not participate in a large number of tournaments and he has become an accomplished journalist and political commentator.
+He is still playing chess, although he does not participate in a large number of tournaments and has become a journalist and political commentator.
 After living in Fair Lawn, New Jersey for many years, the Gulkos moved to Jerusalem in 2019.